pytorch/pytorch/docs/source/amp.rst

 Only out-of-place ops and Tensor methods are eligible.
-In-place variants and calls that explicitly supply an ``out=...`` Tensor are allowed in autocast-enabled regions, but won't receive autocasting.
+In-place variants and calls that explicitly supply an ``out=...`` Tensor are allowed in autocast-enabled regions, but won't go through autocasting.
-For example, in an autocast-enabled region ``a.addmm(b, c)`` is guaranteed to run in ``float16``, but ``a.addmm_(b, c)`` and ``a.addmm(b, c, out=d)`` may not.
+For example, in an autocast-enabled region ``a.addmm(b, c)`` can autocast, but ``a.addmm_(b, c)`` and ``a.addmm(b, c, out=d)`` cannot.
 For best performance and stability, prefer out-of-place ops in autocast-enabled regions.

 Op-Specific Behavior
 --------------------
 The following lists describe the behavior of eligible ops in autocast-enabled regions.
-Some are ``torch`` functions, some are ``torch.nn.functional`` functions, and some are :class:`torch.Tensor` methods.
-Some are available in more than one of those three namespaces.
-Some are called by the forward method of :class:`torch.nn.Module`\ s.
-Autocasting occurs in the C++ backend, so any listed op may be called however it's available in Python and still receive autocasting.
+These ops always go through autocasting whether they are invoked as part of a :class:`torch.nn.Module`, as a function, or as a :class:`torch.Tensor` method.
+If functions are exposed in multiple namespaces, they go through autocasting regardless of the namespace.

-Ops not listed below do not receive autocasting.
+Ops not listed below do not go through autocasting.
 They run in the type defined by their inputs.
 However, autocasting may still change the type in which unlisted ops run if they're downstream from autocasted ops.

-If an op is unlisted, we assume it's safe to run in ``float16`` without impairing convergence.
-If you encounter an unlisted op that causes convergence problems in ``float16``, please file an issue.
+If an op is unlisted, we assume it's numerically stable in ``float16``.
+If you believe an unlisted op is numerically unstable in ``float16``, please file an issue.

-Ops that run in ``float16``
+Ops that can autocast to ``float16``
-"""""""""""""""""""""""""""
-These ops (if eligible) execute in ``float16`` and produce ``float16`` output.
+""""""""""""""""""""""""""""""""""""

 ``__matmul__``,
 ``addbmm``,